tgnemecek/core-website/src/collections/pages/team.md

     role: Manager, CORE Europe
     photo: https://res.cloudinary.com/core-coaching-consulting/image/upload/v1600617682/Xavi_aeglpo.jpg
     video: https://www.youtube.com/watch?v=wGMv6kxZgUw
-    bio: Entrepreneur and trainer, with over 25 years of experience working with individuals, corporations and foundations in countries such as Qatar, India, USA, United Kingdom, Spain and other European countries.
-His extensive knowledge of the business aspects and customs of each place has allowed him to develop a deep respect for the different cultures, languages and religions.
+    bio: Xavi is an entrepreneur and trainer, with over 25 years of experience working with individuals, corporations and foundations around the world (Qatar, India, USA, United Kingdom, Spain and  Europe).
+His extensive knowledge of the business aspects and customs of each place has allowed him to develop a deep respect for different cultures, languages and religions.
 Xavier has a natural ability to see the overall picture, focus on the greater goal and make bold decisions, while considering all aspects of any given situation.
-His humanitarian facet has led him to be actively involved in Fundación PRASAD España, where he acts as Chairman of the Board of Trustees.
+His humanitarian interests have led him to be actively involved in Fundación PRASAD España, where he acts as Chairman of the Board of Trustees.
     title: Julia Johnson
     description: Marketing Lead
     linkedin: https://www.linkedin.com/in/xavinova/